ConjurTech/slate/source/includes/api/_authentication.html.md

 To sign a message for Neo:

+1. Serialize the message to bytes.
-1. Hash the message using [SHA-256](https://en.wikipedia.org/wiki/SHA-2).
+2. Hash the message using [SHA-256](https://en.wikipedia.org/wiki/SHA-2).
-2. Sign the message's hash with the signer's private key using ECDSA.
+3. Sign the message's hash with the signer's private key using ECDSA.

 An example can be seen on the right.